Where the Sidewalks Meet a Time Before Water

 building that said, I the maker of all

-things am always with you
+things am always with you. the sacred

 truths the people sing point the way to